explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 To train a new category we may need up to a million.

-spaCy's pre-trained English models for instance were trained on 2 million words labelled with part-of-speech tags, dependencies and named entities.
+spaCy's trained English pipelines for instance were trained on 2 million words labelled with part-of-speech tags, dependencies and named entities.

 Training data is usually created by humans who assign labels to texts.